dhirajtelwani/Bank-Loan-Project/README.md

 ### 1. Summary
 ![Summary Dashboard](Screenshots/Summary.png)

-A high-level snapshot of the loan portfolio, classifying loans into **Good** and **Bad** segments.
+A snapshot of the loan portfolio, classifying loans into **Good** and **Bad** segments.
 Includes MTD(Month to Date) and MoM(Month on Month) comparisons for key KPIs and a detailed breakdown by loan status Fully Paid, Current, and Charged Off.

 ---